Heart disease is the number one health threat to American women over age 25, responsible for six times as many deaths each year as breast cancer.

 Less obvious symptoms

-Although chest pain is the most common symptom of heart disease for men, women are more likely to experience one or more of the less obvious symptoms, such as nausea or vomiting, shortness of breath, and back or jaw pain.
+Although chest pain is the most common symptom of heart disease for men, women are more likely to experience one or more of the less obvious symptoms, such as:

 In addition, women are also less likely to attribute their symptoms to heart problems, and as a result, wait longer to seek help.